Swedish Empire: Domestic consolidation

 For the moment, Sweden held a tenuous position of leadership.
 Careful statesmanship might mean permanent dominion on the Baltic shore, but left little room for mistakes.
 The extravagance of Gustavus Adolphus's two immediate successors, Christina and Charles X Gustav, caused great difficulties for the new empire.

 Christina's financial extravagance brought the state to the verge of bankruptcy, and the financial difficulties caused public unrest before her abdication.
 The Swedish people feared that the external, artificial greatness of their country might be purchased with the loss of their civil and political liberties.
 The Swedish people looked to a new king to address the problem of too much power vested in the nobility.

 Charles X Gustav was a strong arbiter between the people and the nobility.
 Primarily a soldier, he directed his ambition towards military glory; but he was also an unusually sharp-sighted politician.
 While placing great emphasis on military strength, he also understood that domestic unity was necessary for a powerful foreign policy.

 The most pressing domestic question was the reduction, or restitution of alienated crown lands.
 At the Riksdag of the Estates of 1655, the king proposed that noble holders of crown property should either: 1) pay an annual sum of 200,000 Riksdaler out of the lands they would receive, or 2) surrender a fourth of the property itself, worth approximately 800,000 Riksdaler.
-The nobility wished to avoid taxation and stipulated that 6 November 1632, the day of Gustavus Adolphus's death, should be the limit to which retrospective taxes could be collected, and that there should be no further restitution of alienated crown property.
+The nobility wished to avoid taxation and stipulated that 6 November 1632, the day of Gustavus Adolphus' death, should be the limit to which retrospective taxes could be collected, and that there should be no further restitution of alienated crown property.
 Against this, the over-taxed lower estates protested, and the Diet had to be suspended.
 The king intervened, not to quell the commons, as the senate insisted, but to compel the nobility to give way.
 He proposed a special committee to investigate the matter before the meeting of the next Riksdag and that a proportional contribution should be levied on all classes in the meantime.
 Both groups accepted this arrangement.